How to use Meeting calendar

 You can choose whether you want the meeting to be repeated.
 Where it takes place, in which meeting room etc.

 By writing the name of a coworker the system will show him to you, so you do not have to scroll to find a name.
 Like this, you can invite users you want to attend.
 You can also invite external people by adding their email address.
+After you select the users to invite, you can also choose whether to send the invitation e-mail to the participants right away or 7 days before the start of the meeting.
+If the meeting is created less than 7 days before its planned start, the latter option will act as send now.

 Using the "iCal URL for events export" feature in the bottom of the meeting calendar, it is possible to quickly export meetings and out-of-work attendance records (such as vacations and sick leaves).
 At-work attendance records (such as office and home office) will not be exported.
 At-work status can be changed for each attendance category in Administration > Attendance settings.